 Why 12%?
 Because total compensation (wages, salaries, commissions, and tips – the stuff that goes on a W-2) in the U.S. amounts to roughly 40% of total GDP.
 (In 2014, for example, W-2 income totaled around $6.8 trillion, or 39.2% of $17.35 trillion in GDP.)
 And compensation is deducted at every level before the GST is calculated.
 So the actual tax is 20% of the other 60%, or around 12% of the final price.

 Furthermore, because of the way it is calculated this version of the GST is a tax on the profit margin, not the actual sale price.
-This means that it creates a higher effective tax rate on high-margin goods than on low-margin sales tax.
-The effective sales tax rate on Rolexes, Roll-Royces, and other high-margin goods would therefore be considerably higher than average, while the effective sales tax rate on groceries and other low-margin goods would be much lower, typically around 1% or even less.
+This means that it creates a higher effective tax rate on high-margin goods than on low-margin goods.
+The effective sales tax rate on Rolexes, Roll-Royces, and other high-margin goods would therefore be considerably higher than average, while the effective sales tax rate on groceries and other low-margin, labor-intensive goods would be much lower, typically around 1% or even less.

 Who really pays the GST?
 And how much will it increase wages and prices?

 It turns out that these are complicated questions.
 Economists generally agree that the cost of any business tax, sales tax, or payroll tax is divided between the buyers and the sellers, but the particular split varies widely, depending on the nature of the item or service being sold and the dynamics of the marketplace.
 A few sellers (including some employees) will be able to pass the entire amount of the tax through to their customers/employers.
 Most will not.

 It’s important, however, to recognize that the overall change in after-tax prices and the overall change in after-tax income should be roughly similar as long as there are no other forces creating either deflation or inflation.
 Other things being equal, prices can’t go up more across the board than income does.